 - An older sibling leaving home

-- Being single while all the friends have boy- or girlfriends.
+- They are single while all the friends have boy- or girlfriends.

 - Fights with friends

 - Being bullied